Dynamic-Vector/Inception/README.md

 ## Recommendations:
 * Create custom data for atleast 25-30 min.The accuracy depends totally on how much you train the model.
 * Use in games which has W,A,S,D Keys as controls.(You can change code to play with desired controls).
-* For pausing the the model press P.
+* For pausing the model press P.

 ## Sample:
 <div align="left">